 Bates developed its quarantine policies in accordance with guidance from the Maine CDC and public health professionals.
-The State of Maine mandates that “individuals asked to quarantine [due to being a close contact] should do so for 14 days from their last exposure to the individual with COVID-19.”

 Based on contact with someone who has been diagnosed with COVID-19 or someone who has COVID-19 symptoms, students are required to follow in-room quarantine protocol until they have been cleared by a medical provider at Bates Health Services.

 - Students identified as close contacts through contact tracing will follow quarantine protocols for a minimum of 10 days as recommended by medical providers and per Maine CDC guidance.

 - Students who have symptoms of illness are required to follow in-room quarantine protocol until a negative COVID-19 test result from BHS returns, and they’ve been asymptomatic for COVID-19 symptoms for 24 hours per CDC guidance.